How to Remove File Extension in Python (6 Easy Ways)

 Ways to Get File Name Without Extension in Python

-In Python, there are multiple ways to cut off an extension from a file name, just like there are multiple ways to peel an apple.
-Let’s discuss all possible ways because each method has its own benifits.
+In Python, there are multiple ways to cut off an extension from a file name.
+Let’s discuss all possible ways because each method has its own benefits.

 If your filenames contain spaces you can also remove spaces from the string (filename) before or after stripping the extension.